-The proposed plant would have the capacity to meet the maximum day water supply demand of the entire WJWW water system.
-The project would include the construction of a filtration facility, driveway, parking lot, utilities installation for water and sewer, and stormwater management features on a 13.4-acre project site.
-The sewer line for the project would tie into a County trunk line on Westchester County Airport property pursuant to an easement that would be granted by the County.
+The filtration plant would have the capacity to meet the maximum day water supply demand of the entire WJWW water system, providing for system-wide quality and quantity reliability and resiliency.
+In addition to the filtration plant, the Project would include the construction of related improvements including a driveway for operational and emergency access, a parking lot and walkways, facilities to connect water and sewer utilities, and stormwater management features on a 13.4-acre Project site.
+The sewer line for the project would tie into a County trunk line on adjacent Westchester County Airport property pursuant to an easement that would be granted by the County.
 As proposed, the filtration plant will be designed to treat water pumped from the RLPS and to supply finished water to the Purchase Street Storage Tanks.
-The proposed location for the filtration plant is on a portion of property currently owned by Westchester County and managed by the Westchester County Airport and accessed from Purchase Street (Map 1: Site Location).
+The proposed location for the Project is on a portion of property currently owned by Westchester County, managed by the Westchester County Airport and accessed from Purchase Street (Map 1: Site Location).

-Construction of the plant would require relocation of the existing Airport secondary fence line separating the site and Westchester County Airport.
-The facility building would be less than one acre.
-Proposed impervious features, including a driveway, parking lot, walkways, the facility itself and supporting utilities and ancillary facilities, would total approximately 2.4 acres.
+Construction of the Project would require relocation of the existing Airport secondary fence line to delineate the site from the Westchester County Airport.
+The facility structure would have a footprint of less than one acre.
+Proposed impervious features, including a driveway, parking lot, walkways, the facility itself and ancillary facilities, would total approximately 2.4 acres of the 13.4-acre Project site.

-The proposed filtration plant on land now owned by the County would require the acquisition of 13.4 acres of the Westchester County Airport property from the County.
-The County has advised WJWW that the best course of action would be a proposed equal land swap to result in no net loss of airport property.
-The 13.4 acre parcel of land for the filtration plant would be apportioned from the County Airport property and deeded to WJWW in exchange for WJWW deeding a contiguous 13.4 acre parcel in its ownership to the County for incorporation into the airport property (Map 2: Land Swap Properties).
+The location of the Project is proposed on land now owned by the County.
+The Project requires WJWW to acquire title to 13.4 acres of the Westchester County Airport property from the County.
+The County has advised WJWW that the best course of action would be an arrangement which results in no net loss of Airport property to be achieved by a proposed equal land swap.
+The 13.4-acre parcel of land for the Project would be administratively apportioned from the County Airport property and deeded to WJWW.
+In exchange WJWW would deed its title to a nearby 13.4 acre parcel adjacent to County-owned land for merging with and incorporation into the Airport property (Map 2: Land Swap Properties).